 - Marketplace Facilitator Tax and Tax Refunds

-Note: Since InventoryLab allows you to include additional overhead fees to get your most accurate Net Profit, you will not include those items when comparing to Amazon.
+Note: Since InventoryLab allows you to include Cost of Goods Sold and additional expenses for your business that are not tracked by Amazon to get your most accurate Net Profit, you will not include those items when comparing to Amazon.

 If the two figures between InventoryLab and Amazon Date Range Summary reports are off significantly, please check to make sure you have the following manually accounted for in InventoryLab (service fees and removal orders became available through the API and were automatically imported by IL beginning in Jan 2015):